//= $site_description; ?>

 As a data processor, we provide tools for and assistance to our clients to become GDPR compliant:

 It is important to note that it is your responsibility to respect GDPR guidelines as a data controller.
 Keep in mind the following principles as you and your team prepare:

 More information is available on gdpr-info.eu.
 We advise to contact a lawyer should you have specific questions on your obligations under the GDPR.

-If we can help with any kopilot specific question on GDPR, or any other compliance project, feel free to contact our support desk.
+If we can help with any kopilot specific question on GDPR or any other compliance project, please contact our support desk.

 Safeguarding the security of your data and ensuring compliance is an essential part of our mission.
 We continue to invest effort and resources in improvements in this area.